Ryan J. Ribeira, MD, MPH

 2018 - 2019

-A Castro Valley, Calif., native, Ryan J. Ribeira, MD, MPH, was elected to the American M edical Association Board of Trustees (BOT) in June 2017.
-He is currently chief resident of emergency medicine at Stanford University Medical Center, and next year will be an administrative fellow and clinical instructor at Stanford Medical School.
+A Castro Valley, Calif., native, Ryan J. Ribeira, MD, MPH, was elected to the American Medical Association Board of Trustees (BOT) in June 2017.
+He is a practicing emergency medicine physician at Stanford University Hospital and a clinical instructor and administrative fellow at Stanford Medical School.
 He is also the founder and CEO of SimX, a company that makes low-cost virtual and augmented reality medical simulation software.

 In addition to his extensive work with the AMA, Dr. Ribeira is active within the California Medical Association (CMA), previously chairing the CMA-MSS, and serving on the CMA Council on Legislation and board of trustees.
 He also spent three years on the CALPAC board of directors.